 - Testing IGF-1 levels alone is not a reliable indicator of whether a GH dose is appropriate.
 During nutritional phases 2a and 2b, IGF-1 levels are likely to appear higher due to a rise in insulin that occurs, but this is not necessarily representative of real IGF-1 levels and how the GH dose is affecting the body.
 Rather than risk losing the positive effects of treatment by lowering the dose, Dr Miller prefers to use a more accurate test which involves also measuring the GH binding protein levels (IGFBP-3) and using a ratio with the IGF-1 levels to calculate the amount of free IGF-1 acting on the body.

 - Individuals with PWS have an increased risk for insulin resistance compared to the general population.
 It is thought this may possibly be due to abnormal insulin receptors in the hypothalamus.
-This means that when a person with PWS eats simple carbs, sweet or artificially sweetened foods, their insulin levels will be high which may cause weight gain and block satiety signalling.
+This means that when a person with PWS eats simple carbs, sweet or artificially sweetened foods, their insulin levels will be higher which may cause weight gain and block satiety signalling.